The wonders of the highlands by campervan

 Day 3 - Pitlochry – Aviemore

 Head for the Cairngorms National Park in Aviemore.
 In the heart of the mythical Highlands, this park is the largest in the United Kingdom.
 It includes most of the Caledonian pines, native to Scotland, and most of the highest mountains in the country.
 This haven of nature is the ideal place for outdoor activities such as hiking, cycling, climbing or even skiing in winter!
 If the weather is good, don’t hesitate to visit the reindeer centre.
 Yes, yes, you’ll think you’re in Lapland, and yet this animal was reintroduced to the Cairngorms in 1952.
 There are now 150 reindeer in the park!
-For tonight and the next two nights, you can install your little cocoon on the edge of Loch Morlich, a freshwater loch surrounded by fine sandy beaches.
-We can also give you some good addresses for camping in Aviemore.
+For tonight and the next two nights, you will based around Aviemore in the country’s biggest National Park! .

 Day 4 - Aviemore – Cairngorms National Park